joyqi/typescript-module-template/README.md

 You can specify a package manager in this field.
 We'll use this package manager to install dependencies.

+### The compatibility of `esm` & `cjs`

+There's no need to do some additional work to make the module compatible with `esm` and `cjs` environments.
+Your module will work in both environments without any additional configuration.

 ## Project Structure

 Just like a normal TypeScript project, but with a `src` folder.